-Propose new Indicators to Global Goal for Sustainable Development 16 of the UN Agenda 2030
+Legal Inclusion Indicators to measure progress on the legal inclusion aspect of Global Goal for Sustainable Development 16 of the UN Agenda 2030

 The United Nations Agenda 2030 for Sustainable Development is made up of 17 Global Goals for Sustainable Development (SDG) of which SDG 16 reads: